lawlawson/JS30-drum-kit/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgements

 - Thanks to Wes Bos for the JavaScript30 challenge and inspiration.
-- Drum sounds sourced from [example.com](#) <!-- Add the source of your drum sounds -->

----

-Feel free to customize this README according to your project specifics.
-Happy drumming! 🥁🎶